Wayne Warriors Football History

 (6) 1984 was the last year that only two teams per region qualified for the playoffs.
 In 1985 the playoffs were expanded to four teams per region.
 Refer to OHSAA Classes & Divisions

-(7) The fire marshall was not pleased.
+(7) The fire marshal was not pleased.

 This site is not currently affiliated in any official capacity with WHS